 - Arctic tundra of Antarctica

-With the help of our Research Scientist clients, their vast in-the-field knowledge and experience in every condition imaginable; combined with our tests, reviews and product knowledge, we will help you find the perfect camera trap for your wildlife study.
+With the help of our Research Scientist clients, their vast in-the-field knowledge, and experience in every condition imaginable; combined with our tests, reviews, and product knowledge, we will help you find the perfect wildlife camera trap for researching.

 If this becomes overwhelming, please email (firstname.lastname@example.org) or call us (1-800-791-0660) and receive individualized help with your specific project.

-Here are the steps to solving your camera trap dilemma:
+Here are the steps to solving researchers' wildlife camera trap dilemmas:

 - Identify your budget - how much money is available to spend per camera.

 - Climate variables - will this camera need to be able to withstand a tropical rainy season?